-- Earn an overall GPA of 2.0 or greater at the semester and not fail or withdraw from any classes - Consistently participate in a meeting with the E/MC Mentor on a bi-weekly basis - Development of a plan of action based on the individual student needs for increased success in the E/MC program
+- Earn an overall GPA of 2.0 or greater at the semester and not fail or withdraw from any classes - · Consistently participate in a meeting with the EMC Career Coach on a bi-weekly basis - Development of a plan of action based on the individual student needs for increased success in the EMC program

-\In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the E/MC program.
+\In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the EMC program.

 If students continue to fail to meet the minimum requirements, students remain on academic intervention for another semester or will be transitioned out of the program.
-If it is determined that the program is no longer a good fit for students, then a transition plan created between the local school district and E/MC Coordinator will be created.
+If it is determined that the program is no longer a good fit for students, then a transition plan created between the local school district and EMC Coordinator will be discussed.